-Just a few seconds of the intensive light are sufficient to render harmless rot-inducing germs such as bacteria, yeasts or fungi on sealing foils and yoghurt cups.
+Just a few seconds of the intense UV light are sufficient to render harmless food spoiling germs such as bacteria, yeasts or fungi on sealing foils and yogurt cups.

-To efficiently inactivate even the more UVC-resistant mould fungi, it is advisable to use UVC radiation following the action of low-percentage hydrogen peroxide (1% to 3%).
+To efficiently inactivate even the more UVC-resistant mold fungi, it is recommended to use UVC radiation following disinfection with low-percentage hydrogen peroxide (1% to 3%).

 This combination uses two mechanisms: the UVC radiation inactivates microorganisms which are less sensitive to hydrogen peroxide, e.g. bacillus subtilis spores, and hydrogen peroxide destroys microorganisms that require a high UVC dose, e.g. aspergillus niger spores.

 This achieves an efficient and broad germicidal effect and a reduction of the germ load by up to 99.99% to provide the required germ reduction rate of log stage 4, "Ultra-clean".

 This means a longer shelf-life and less returns of spoiled food.